 Practice and Cultures of Mathematics

-The IASCUD (International Association for Science and Cultural Diversity) is an inter-division commission shared by the two divisions of the International Union for History and Philosophy of Science and Technology (IUHPST), the the Division for History of Science and Technology (DHST) and the Division for Logic, Methodology and Philosophy of Science and Technology (DLMPST).
+The IASCUD (International Association for Science and Cultural Diversity) is a Scientific Section of the Division for History of Science and Technology (DHST) and a Commission of the Division for Logic, Methodology and Philosophy of Science and Technology (DLMPST) of the International Union for History and Philosophy of Science and Technology (IUHPST).
 It was founded in the year 2000 during the VII Congreso Mexicano de Historia de la Ciencia y la Tecnología and was officially commissioned by the DHST/IUHPST in 2001 and by DLMPST/IUHPST in 2015.

 Currently, IASCUD does not collect membership dues from its members.
 Any researcher in a field relevant for the aims of IASCUD can apply for membership by sending an e-mail declaring their intent to the president, Professor Kenji Ito, at ito_kenji (at) soken.ac.jp.